Studio Widgets

 Some other interactions with Widgets are possible through the widget context menu, that appears by right-clicking on the widget border.
 The available options are:

-• Open widget layout: it shows all the specific widget layout customizations.
+• Open widget layout, it shows all the specific widget layout customizations.

-• Set events: it allows defining which trigger will set out the event.
+• Set events, it allows defining which trigger will set out the event.
 Once selected the event window opens up ready to configure.

-• Send to back: it moves the selected widget behind all the others.
+• Send to back, it moves the selected widget behind all the others.

-• Send backward it moves the selected widget one step behind.
+• Send backward, it moves the selected widget one step behind.

-• Bring forward: it moves the selected widget one step ahead.
+• Bring forward, it moves the selected widget one step ahead.

-• Bring to front: it moves the selected widget ahead of all the others.
+• Bring to front, it moves the selected widget ahead of all the others.

-• Delete: it deletes the widget.
+• Delete, it deletes the widget.

-• Copy: it copies the widget.
+• Copy, it copies the widget.

 Note

 When clicking on the Open widget layout, most of the options can be parametrized by clicking on the fx icon, which appears next to each option when hovering over it with the cursor.
 At this point users can write the desired GOLD code in the window that automatically appears.
 The procedure is the same as explained in the dedicated Rulex Factory page.
-The only difference concerns the attribute definition.
-In fact, while in the Data Manager there is only one table, here there are multiple tables that could contain the same attribute or an attribute with the same name.
+The only difference affects the attribute definition.
+While in the Data Manager there is only one table, here there are multiple tables that could contain the same attribute or an attribute with the same name.
 In order to specify the one to use it is sufficient to write $tablesname!attributename.

 In the table below, users can find the explanation of the Open node layout options.